 The strawberry tiramisu is a big glass of love, more or less.
-Definitely more for someone like me who is irrevocably fond of strawberries.
-The dessert is balanced to perfection, with notes of vanilla melding with the delicate, velvety mascarpone and the tartness of strawberries falling in rhythm.
+More for someone like me who is irrevocably fond of strawberries.
+The dessert is balanced to perfection, with vanilla-scented delicate, velvety mascarpone, strawberry-soaked ladyfinger cookies, and sweet juicy strawberries - all in a cup!

 It's not cloyingly sweet or too rich.
 I know classic tiramisu calls for coffee, but with this recipe, I stay true to the Italian expression tirami sù, or as we’d say it in English, "pick me up."